Garcia-Hensley-Nichols-NLP-project/GHN-NLP-project/README.md

 Clone this repository into your local machine using the following command: git clone git@github.com:Garcia-Hensley-Nichols-NLP-project/GHN-NLP-project.git You will need Natural Language Tool Kit (NLKT), Pandas, Numpy, Matplotlib, Seaborn, and SKLearn installed on your machine.
-Please run `python acquire.py` in a terminal to acquire the 'data.json' file.
-Now you can start a Jupyter Notebook session and execute the code blocks in the final_report.ipynb notebook.
+Please run `python acquire.py` in a terminal to acquire the `data.json` file.
+Now you can start a Jupyter Notebook session and execute the code blocks in the `final_report.ipynb` notebook.

 </details>

 [Back to top]()